davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 The _instruction set_ is the collection of all the instructions that the processor can execute.
 This is "close to the metal" because every instruction effectively requires circuitry for running it, on the chip.
+So the design of instruction sets is a balance between having a large set of complex, expressive instructions or a small, set of simple, fast ones.
+The extremes of these two approaches are sometimes described as _complex instruction set computers_ (CISC) and _reduced instruction set computers_ (RISC) respectively.

-So the design of instruction sets is a balance between having a lot of powerful commands that might take longer to run (and take up valuable space on the chip) and having a fast cut-down collection of basic instructions that can run very fast.
+ having a lot of powerful commands that might take longer to run and are more complex to design (and maybe even take up valuable space on the chip), and having a fast cut-down collection of basic instructions that can run very fast.

 ## Programmers and the processor